 As a result, US SEP cases involve patent infringement, damages, and determination of whether the terms are FRAND, but not injunctions.

-Taking a global perspective on SEPs, I have considered that China is supporting its companies either by directly controlling or giving financial support, as well as providing incentives to participate in standardisation.
-On the contrary, the EU through these new initiatives is favoring the implementers, which are in fact mainly US and Chinese companies.
-As a result, there is an imbalance as one jurisdiction seems to be supported by the government and the other relies only on market instruments and licensing to obtain revenues.
+Taking a global perspective on SEPs, he considered that China is supporting its companies either by directly controlling or giving financial support, as well as providing incentives to participate in standardisation.
+On the contrary, the EU through these new initiatives is favouring the implementers, which are in fact mainly US and Chinese companies.
+As a result, there is a disbalance as one jurisdiction seems to be supported by the government and the other relies only on market instruments and licensing to obtain revenues.

-Going back to FRAND licensing, Professor Manderieux asked the speakers about their views on enhancing clarity.
+Going back to FRAND licensing, Prof. Manderieux asked the speakers about their views on enhancing clarity.

 8. What are your views on clarifying FRAND?

-Claudia Tapia started by highlighting that more transparency is always beneficial and welcome.
+Dr. Claudia Tapia started by highlighting that more transparency is always beneficial and welcome.
 However, she also pointed out that, the narrower the framework is, the less flexibility one will have in negotiations.
-In her opinion, the best option to obtain such a clarification is via a Standard Development Organization (SDO), such as ETSI, and following the WTO criteria (ie, transparency, consensus, impartiality, openness, etc) to obtain a balance. of interests.
+In her opinion, the best option to obtain such a clarification is via a Standard Development Organisation (SDO), such as ETSI, and following the WTO criteria (i.e., transparency, consensus, impartiality, openness, etc) to obtain a balance of interests.

 9. Do you think that the rise of international tensions between states also means a higher toll on licensing?

 Dr. Igor Nikolicconsidered that indeed international tensions may entail a higher toll on licensing.
 He said that, for instance, we may have different frameworks in different countries, affecting the treatment of FRAND terms.
 This could increase costs, especially for SMEs, as well as for participation in standardisation.